What should I bring and how do I prepare for my float?

 Are there positive benefits of using the tank on a regular basis?

 Yes.
 There seems to be a cumulative effect with consistent use of the tank.
+Floating truly enhances the meditation experience for those seeking a spiritual connection.
 Check out our memberships if you are interested in reaping the benefits of floating on a regular basis!

 Is this sensory deprivation?